olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 ## Create and modify schemas

-1. Modify a source file of the images in this blog :
+1. Modify a source file of the images in this blog:
-   - using vector graphics software :
+   - using vector graphics software:

      ```bash
      $ inkscape graphics/modular-text-monolithic-binary.svg &
      ```

-   - or with an online editor :
+   - or with an online editor:

      ```bash
      $ sed -i "s/docbook/XML/g;" graphics/*.svg